zenetics/zenetics-docs/README.md

 First, run `pnpm i` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+Run `make run` to to start the development server and visit localhost:3000.
+Run `make build` to create a local build and check for build errors.

 ## Deployment

-TODO
+The application is intended to be run as a docker container on Google Cloud Run: zenetics-docs.
+The application is build via CloudBuild Tiggers when an update is push to the `main`-branch.

+The CloudRun service `zenetics-docs` is set up in Terraform as a separate module.

 ## Managing Content